oneapi-src/SYCLomatic/clang/lib/DPCT/libcurl/readme.md

 ====================================================================================================================
-Current libcurl version: curl-7.81.0
+Current libcurl version: curl-7.83.1
 ====================================================================================================================
-*Steps to update libcurl
+* Steps to update libcurl
 ********************************************************************************************************************
 1. Download the target version of the libcurl from  https://curl.se/download.html 2  Linux build